Passionate Summer (1958 film): Development

 The film was based on Richard Mason's novel The Shadow and the Peak which was published in 1949.
 It was Mason's second novel, following The Wind Cannot Read, which the Rank Organisation had filmed with Dirk Bogarde.
-The New York Times called The Shadow and the Peake "diverting, it is humorous, it contains the necessary serious undertones."
+The New York Times called The Shadow and the Peak "diverting, it is humorous, it contains the necessary serious undertones."

 In March 1950 it was announced that Alec Guinness was weighing up whether to appear in The Mudlark at 20th Century Fox or The Shadow and the Peak from J. Arthur Rank.
 Robert Hamer was to write and direct.

 Guinness elected to make The Mudlark and there were reportedly issues getting the script approved by the censor.
 In December 1951 Hamer said producer Michael Truman would be going to the US in January to negotiate changes to the script with the Breen Office (the US censor).
 Hamer was to make the movie for Ealing and he wanted to star Vivien Leigh.
 Michael Balcon reportedly gave his approval, then changed his mind, worried about the film's erotic content.
 This led to Hamer leaving Ealing.

 In December 1957 it was reported that film rights were owned by Kenneth Harper, who had offered the lead to Van Johnson, who had just made Action of the Tiger with Harper.

 Production

 In March 1958 it was announced the film would be made in Jamaica and at Pinewood Studios under the title of Passionate Summer starring Virginia McKenna, Bill Travers and Yvonne Mitchell.
-McKenna was coming off two large hits, A Town Like Alice and Carve Her Name with Pride.
+McKenna was coming off two large hits, A Town Like Alice (1956) and Carve Her Name with Pride (1958).
 She and Bill Travers had married in real life in 1957.
 Filming began on 28 April 1958 shortly after production had started on another Mason adaptation, The Wind Cannot Read.

 McKenna was pregnant during filming and it would be the last film she made for Rank (although she turned down a movie they wanted her to do afterwards).

 Director Rudolph Cartier was under contract to the BBC but was released to Rank to make the film.